kafwe/url-shortener/README.md

 # URL Shortener Microservice

-This project is a RESTful API for exercise tracking.
-Users can create an account, log exercises they have done, and view their exercise history.
-The API also includes optional query parameters for filtering exercise logs.
+This project is a RESTful API for URL shortening.
+Users can POST a long URL to the API and receive a shortened URL as a response.
+The API also includes an endpoint for redirecting users from the shortened URL to the original URL.
+If a user provides an invalid URL, the API returns an error message.

 ## API Endpoints

 The API has the following endpoints:

-- `POST /api/users`: creates a new user account
-- `GET /api/users`: retrieves a list of all users
-- `POST /api/users/:id/exercises`: logs a new exercise for a specific user
+- `POST /api/shorturl`: accepts a long URL and returns a shortened URL
-- `GET /api/users/:id/logs`: retrieves the exercise history for a specific user.
-The exercise logs can be filtered using the following optional query parameters:
-  - `from`: Retrieve exercises starting from this date (YYYY-MM-DD)
-  - `to`: Retrieve exercises up to and including this date (YYYY-MM-DD)
-  - `limit`: Limit the number of exercises returned
+- `GET /<short_url>`: redirects the user to the original URL associated with the given short URL

 ## Technologies Used